lmmx/lit-embs/README.md

-# Literate Embeddings
+# Lit.
+Emb's

-Compare documents under change of structure
+Compare documents under change of structure as 'literate embeddings'

 - What went where
 - What was added/removed (similar to git content-addressing but for embeddings)